syncfusion-content/ej2-treegrid-docs/ej2-javascript/treegrid/data-binding/data-binding.md

 ## Binding with ajax

-You can use TreeGrid [`dataSource`](../../api/treegrid/#datasource) property to bind the data source to TreeGrid from external Ajax request.
-In the below code we have fetched the data source from the server with the help of Ajax request and provided that to [`dataSource`](../../api/treegrid/#datasource) property by using `onSuccess` event of the Ajax.
+You can use TreeGrid [`dataSource`](../../api/treegrid/#datasource) property to bind the data source to TreeGrid from external Fetch request.
+In the below code we have fetched the data source from the server with the help of Ajax request and provided that to [`dataSource`](../../api/treegrid/#datasource) property by using `onSuccess` event of the Fetch.

 {% if page.publishingplatform == "typescript" %}